m13253/JKSN/README.md

            0x45 "phone" 0x4e 0x0c "777-777-7777" 0x4e 0x0c "888-888-8888"
 ```

+Row-col swapped array can definitely be nested.
+However, nested row-col swapped array might cost too much computing time.
+It is recommended to choose a balanced nesting depth.

 ### Checksum

 Checksum is a optional part of JKSN stream.
 If the transmission media is reliable, or if you decided to GZIP the JKSN stream, checksum can be omitted.